u1i/kaybee/README.md

 ## Features

 - **Multi-Board Support**: Manage multiple boards within the same app using the Board Switcher or direct links (e.g., `/#1`, `/#2`).
+- **Focus Mode**: Click the colorful dots in the header to filter cards by color and focus on specific topics.
+- **Board Deletion**: Easily remove boards you no longer need.
 - **Headless & Offline**: No backend server or database required.
 All data is stored locally in your browser (LocalStorage).
 - **Drag & Drop**: Easily move cards between columns and organize your board.
 - **Customizable**: Add as many columns as you need.